nilskch/monkeylang/README.md

 # Monkeylang

 This is a Rust implementation of the Monkey programming language created by [Thorsten Ball](https://github.com/mrnugget).
-This is a fun learning project to understand more about interpreters and compilers and to learn Rust.
+This is a fun project to learn more about interpreters and compilers and to learn Rust programming language.
+The interpreter is written in pure Rust without any external libraries.

 ## Playground
 Run monkey code and discover all language features online in the [wasm based playground](https://nilskch.github.io/monkeylang).